 - Personalisation: a word with many interpretations that is being used extensively in today’s customer-centric world.
 Having customer understanding in place and automatically and consistently driving content in your digital channels at scale is one of the fundamental capabilities of a CDP.

-- Data privacy enabler: manage your customer consents, data privacy and GDPR regulations without significant manual operations.
+- Data privacy enabler: manage your customer consents, data privacy, and GDPR without significant manual operations.
 A CDP will not solve all your regulatory requirements, however, managing customer data centrally is the enabler of compliance.

 - Operational Efficiency: CDPs centralise customer data, and turnkey integrations save hours of integration work.
 Also, audiences and business rules are set up centrally in one place and can be applied across various channels saving duplicated and non-coordinated efforts.

-If some of these business benefits are on your to-do list, it is very likely that a CDP capability is what you need.
+If some of these business benefits are on your to-do list, a CDP capability likely is what you need.

 Understand differences in CDPs